odewahn/docker-registry-auth/README.md

 ## Make an Initial Request to an Authenticated Service

 The first step is to make a request to a service that requires authentication.
-In this example, I'll get the manifest information for a repo called `odewahn/myalpine:latest`
+In this example, I'll get the manifest information for a repo called `odewahn/myalpine:latest`.
+In the golang example, this step is handled in [lines 41-45](https://github.com/odewahn/docker-registry-auth/blob/master/main.go#L41-L45).

+Here is the equivalent step in `http`:

 ```
 http https://index.docker.io/v2/odewahn/myalpine/manifests/latest